Ensembl/plant_tools/bench/repeat_libs/README.md

 ```

 Check log.select for the complete report of the resulting nr library.

+NOTE: nr sequences from the Unassigned class from TAIR10 were renamed to 'Unclassified'

 # Control: clustering sequences from TE libraries with CD-HIT